WDI-SEA/oop-prototype-car/readme.md

     * should be initialized to `manufacturer`.
   * `running`
     * should be initialized to `false`.
-* Object `Car` must also has these following functions
+* Object `Car` must also has these following functions as properties
   * `sell(newOwner)`
     * We should able to sell a car to someone, which should update the `owner` and `previousOwners` array.
     * This takes 1 string parameter for the new owner's name.
     * The old owner should be pushed to the end of the `previousOwners` array.
     * The new `owner` should be set to the parameter passed in.
+  * `paint(newColor)`
+    * We should be able to paint the car a new color
+    * This takes 1 string parameter for the new color's name
+    * This should update the color of the car to the new color.

+### Phase II

 * Must have the following constructor parameters:
   * `make`